marcodepumper/gwen-cli/QUICKSTART.md

 ## Support

 - Full docs: See `README.md`
-- Frontend docs: See `frontend/README.md`
+- CLI docs: See `gwen-cli/README.md`
-- Issues: Check browser console + backend logs
+- Issues: Check CLI output + backend logs

 ---

-**You're ready!** 🚀 Both services should be running and the dashboard accessible at http://localhost:3000
+**You're ready!** 🚀 Backend and CLI should be running with live monitoring